genmcp/grpc-demo/README.md

 2.  **HTTP Proxy**: The gRPC-Gateway server that exposes a RESTful API.
 3.  **MCP Server**: The `gen-mcp` server that exposes the RESTful API as tools for AI.

-The flow of a request from an AI model is as follows:
+The flow of a request from an AI model to the core gRPC service is as follows:

 ```mermaid
 sequenceDiagram